peterldowns/pgtestdb/README.md

 ## Rough perf numbers?

-Think ~500ms to prepare the template database one time, ~10ms to clone a template.
+If you're using a RAM-backed server and have about a thousand migrations, think ~500ms to prepare the template database one time, ~10ms to clone a template.

 The time to prepare the template depends on your migration strategy and your database schema.

-The time to get a new clone seems pretty constant even for large schemas.
+The time to get a new clone seems pretty constant even for databases with large schemas.

 Everything depends on the speed of your server.